Search by Keyword

 Live Performances

 After it was quickly determined that the song "A Hard Day's Night" would be the perfect candidate for The Beatles' next single, they did not delay in promoting it through performances.
-The first known performance of the song was on a live appearance on the British TV show "Lucky Stars (Summer Spin)" on July 11th, 1964 in which they mimed their way through this and four other songs.
+The first known performance of the song was on a live appearance on the British TV show "Lucky Stars (Summer Spin)" on July 11th, 1964 in which they mimed their way through this and three other songs at ABC's Teddington Studio Centre.
 This was done one day after the song's official British release as a single and album on July 10th.

 After a live performance of the song on July 19th on the television variety show "Blackpool Night Out," they added it to their set list for their 1964 world tour already in progress.
 The American leg of the tour featured it usually fixed as the next-to-last song, just before the closer "Long Tall Sally."
 Therefore, the historic "Hollywood Bowl" show in Los Angeles on August 23rd featured the song, as did the rest of the world tour, which finally ended on November 10th, 1964.

 With the song "A Hard Day's Night" embedded in the minds of all their fans, especially due to the extraordinarily successful run of their first feature film, The Beatles continued to perform it well into 1965.
-Their "Another Beatles Christmas Show" in London, which ran from December 24th, 1964 through January 16th, 1965, featured the song, as did most of their 1965 World Tour, which began in Paris on June 20th.
+Their "Another Beatles Christmas Show" in London, which ran from December 24th, 1964 through January 16th, 1965, featured the song, as did most of their 1965 World Tour, which began at the Palais des Sports in Paris on June 20th of that year.

 During the North American portion of the tour, they performed the song at their famous Shea Stadium concert on August 15th, 1965.
 This world record concert audience of 55,600 fans wasn't the only group of people to see them perform it, as the whole show was filmed by Sullivan Productions (Ed Sullivan's company) for television broadcast.
 Although it was broadcast on March 1st and August 27th, 1966 in Britain, it didn't air on American television until January 10th, 1967.

-Surprisingly, Paul decided to include "A Hard Day's Night" in his set list, this being the opening number on his "One On One" tour, which began on April 13th, 2016 at Fresno, California and ended on December 16th, 2017 at Aukland, New Zealand.
+Surprisingly, Sir Paul decided to include "A Hard Day's Night" in his set list, this being the opening number on his "One On One" tour, which began on April 13th, 2016 at the Save Mart Center in Fresno, California and ended on December 16th, 2017 at Aukland, New Zealand.
 He continued to open with this song during his "Freshen Up" tour, which started on September 17th, 2018 in Quebec City, Canada and finished on July 13th, 2019 in Los Angeles, California.

 Then, on June 9th, 2018, Paul played a secret gig at the Philharmonic Pub in Liverpool for a filmed segment on "The Late Late Show With James Corden."
 The segment began with Paul and his band playing "A Hard Day's Night," a truncated version of this performance being aired on the CBS show on June 21st, 2018, and then as a prime-time special entitled "When Corden Met McCartney, Live From Liverpool," which was shown on August 20th of that year.

-Paul decided to open many of his shows with "A Hard Day's Night" during the 2023 leg of his "Got Back" tour, which ran from October 18th in Adelaide, Australia to December 16th in Rio de Janeiro, Brazil.
+Paul decided to open many of his shows with "A Hard Day's Night" during the 2023/2024 leg of his "Got Back" tour, which ran from October 18th, 2023 in Adelaide, Australia through to December 19th, 2024 at The 02 Arena in London.

 Conclusion